One Thousand Children: Where the Children Came From, And Some of Their Journeys

 Most of the OTC children came from Germany, Austria, and Czechoslovakia.
 Some came from France, Belgium, Holland and Luxembourg.
 Only very very few came directly from Eastern Europe.
 However, some families of OTC had previously made it from Eastern to Western Europe; and then the OTC child fled from Western Europe.
 (For instance, this was the case for Wulf Wolodia Grajonca, who later became the "rock-and-roll" impresario Bill Graham (promoter)).

 Before the war, many simply managed to get to Hamburg or another port, and sail from there. though this itself was not easy.

 After the German blitzkrieg of May 1940 through Belgium, Holland, and Luxembourg, and rapidly into France, many OTC children fled from Occupied France or Vichy France by going south and west to the Spanish border.
 Then they made the difficult climb over the Pyrenees, usually guided by a passeur guide/smuggler.
 From Spain, they traveled to neutral Portugal and Lisbon.
 From there, they sailed to America, often on one of the Portuguese liners Serpa Pinto (also known as the RMS Ebro), or Mouzinho, or Nyassa.
 This escape route was also taken by many families.

 This escape route, through France and over the Pyrenees to Spain, then Portugal and Lisbon, was also followed by those who fled from Belgium, Holland, and Luxembourg.

 Some other OTC children managed to get to Casablanca in North Africa, and sailed from there.

 It was often the case that whole families made some or all the journey to the port, before the sad parting when the OTC child continued alone.
 For instance, some French intact families followed a trajectory that led them to one of the French concentration camps such as Gurs.
 Then OSE was able to extract the child(ren) from that camp, but with the parents still interned.
 Then OSE would aid the child(ren) over the next OTC stages to their final transport across the Atlantic.
 In the later stages of this journey, often HIAS, or the "Joint" would also assist the OTC children.

 Remarkably, a similar small group of about 6-8 unaccompanied Jewish children fled to the United States from Venezuela.
-Their parents, in the small Jewish community in Maracaibo to Venezuela, were well aware of Hitler's possible global threat, which included German submarines off the Venezuelan coast.
+Their parents, in the small Jewish community of Maracaibo in Venezuela, were well aware of Hitler's possible global threat, which included German submarines off the Venezuelan coast.

+There were r.a.
+400 people, who survived concentration camps like the Hungarian Eva Szepesi.
+These were also titeled as child survivors.